Victor of Solothurn: Legend

 Otto of Freising wrote in his Chronica de duabus civitatibus that many of the legionaries escaped and only some were executed at Agaunum, and the others apprehended later and put to death both at Bonn and Köln.
 Victor reached Solothurn near Bern before the Roman authorities caught up with him and he was beheaded.

 Veneration

-In 480 the body of St. Victor was brought to Geneva by the Burgundian Queen Theudelinde.
+In 480 the body of Victor was brought to Geneva by the Burgundian Queen Theudelinde.
 He is buried in the former St-Victor's Basilica in Geneva.

 Victor is the patron saint of the city of Geneva.
 He and Ursus of Solothurn are patron saints of the Cathedral of St. Ursus and St. Victor in Solothurn, Switzerland.
 A relief on the front facade shows Saints Ursus and Victor refusing to worship idols.

 His feast day is 30 September.